dellow/Web-Framework/README.md

 <a name="pagespeed"></a>
 ## PageSpeed
-You can run Google PageSpeed insights by running `gulp pagespeed`.
+You can run Google PageSpeed insights by running `gulp psi`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
-For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.
+For example to test amazon.com simply run `gulp psi --url http://amazon.com --mode desktop`.

 This task will also create a text file depending on the requested domain to record all PageSpeed results.
 E.G. A request to test `http://google.com` will create a txt file in `logs/pagespeed/google.com` - all subsequent requests to this domain will be appended to this file.